gdjohnson/TK19/concepts/concepts.md

 # Prototype Theory

 Heavily inspired by Wittgenstein's writings, and formalized by Eleanor Rosch.
 Concepts structured around a central prototype, which is a composite or averaging of many experienced exemplars, with a radial space of decreasing prototypicality.
-Echoed by Yudkowsky as the cluster structure of thingspace.
+Echoed by [[Eliezer Yudkowsky|Yudkowsky]] as the cluster structure of thingspace.

 Prototype theory is statistical.
 Qualities are often not necessary & sufficient; rather, they have some strong graded bearing on categorization, and are summed/averaged otherwise processed into a decision.